revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

-- If we specify with public the access modifier, the accessibility will be anywhere within or outside the package
+- If we specify with public the access modifier, the accessibility will be anywhere within or outside the package.
 - We can import the class from any package when it is declared as public.
 </blockquote>
 </details>